 Wedding trends come and go, but one thing's for certain: Flowers will always have a starring role.
 One particular floral trend that's been blooming over the past few years?
-Flower chandeliers!
+Flower chandeliers.

 From bouquets to aisle arrangements to centerpieces, the blooms you choose and how you display them says a lot about your style as a bride.
-And selecting a flower chandelier for your big day says you think outside the box when it comes to wedding flowers!
+And selecting a flower chandelier for your big day says you think outside the box when it comes to wedding flowers.
 These suspended displays are replacing traditional crystal lighting and tabletop floral arrangements, combining the two for a romantic, ethereal look your guests won't be able to stop talking about.
 No matter where you're tying the knot or what style wedding you're hosting, a beautiful flower chandelier will give your nuptials a garden-fresh feel.

-Even renowned celebrity wedding planner Mindy Weiss is a fan of the up-in-the-air decor, saying, "They're a great way to add visual interest to your wedding and guests are always in awe because it’s so unexpected.
+Even renowned celebrity wedding planner Mindy Weiss is a fan of the up-in-the-air décor, saying, "They're a great way to add visual interest to your wedding and guests are always in awe because it’s so unexpected.
 Plus, these arrangements really draw the eye upward and remind me of art installations."

 Need a little inspiration for your own ceremony or reception?
 Take a look at some of our favorite chandeliers composed of flowers, hanging garlands of greenery, upside down stems, and more, below.
-These stunning flower chandeliers will elevate your big day in the most aerially artful way!
+These stunning flower chandeliers will elevate your big day in the most aerially artful way.

 For a relaxed yet elegant look, go with more is more in the form of flowing petals and bunches of greens over long communal tables.
 Pomp and Splendour created this stunning chandelier design in a rustic setting that's both whimsical and romantic.